opencultureconsulting/simple-oai-pmh/README.md

 1. Run `composer create-project opencultureconsulting/oai_pmh <path>`.

-2. Edit `Configuration/Main.php` and adjust the settings according to your preferences.
+2. Create a data directory in a not publicly accessible location outside of `<path>`.
+Create a subdirectory inside the specified data directory for every format (i. e. `metadataPrefix`) you want to provide.

-3. Create a subdirectory inside the specified data directory for every format (i. e. `metadataPrefix`) you want to provide.
+3. Copy `Configuration/Main.template.php` to `Configuration/Main.php` and adjust the settings according to your preferences.
+Don't forget pointing `$config['dataDirectory']` to your newly created data directory.

 4. Put the records into the respective directories according to their format.
 Each record has to be a separate XML file with its `identifier` as filename (e. g. the file *12345678.xml* can be adressed using the `identifier` *12345678*).
 Optionally you can maintain deletions by keeping 0-byte files for deleted records.